Dustin Beurer

-Dustin Beurer is an American football coach.
-He is the head football coach at Northwood University in Midland, Michigan, the 2023 will be his first season with Northwood.
-Dustin Beurer was formerly the head football coach at Albion College in Albion, Michigan from 2019 through the 2022 season.
+Dustin Beurer is an American college football coach.
+He is the head football coach for Northwood University, a position he has held since 2023.
+Beurer served as the head football coach at Albion College in Albion, Michigan from 2019 to 2022.

 Coaching career

 Albion

 Beurer was named head coach of Albion on September 6, 2018.
 He was promoted from his roles as assistant head coach, offensive coordinator, and recruiting coordinator to succeed longtime head coach Craig Rundle, who retired.